bicycleblue/gmailme/README.md

 # gmailme
 During the great isolation of 2020 I wrote some code for a Raspberry Pi to monitor some COVID stats that I care about.
-It emails me those stats from its own gmail account.
+It emails me those stats through a gmail account I set up for it.
 I then fleshed it out into a more generic project that lets me quickly script up other things to monitor and send me emails about.
+It should work on most *nix systems.

 It is all coded in a Python class that you can subclass and fill out some methods to send custom emails about whatever you're monitoring.

 # setup
 Check out this repo, drop it on the Raspberry Pi.
 In my case I'm using the defauilt "pi" user, I put the code under pi's home directory.

 Then setup the gmail info file.
 Copy the file .gmail.json.template to $HOME/.gmail.json or wherever you feel is safe to keep it.
-Make sure to chmod it so others can't see it.
+Make sure to chmod it so only the account you're using can see it.
 If you use an alternate location you can use the -g/--gmail_file option to identify it.
 ```
 {
     "user": "rasp.pi.username",                   # my Pi has its own gmail account, put the username here